 SALON TIER PRICING

-Let's talk about tier pricing in your salon.
-It’s one of those things that have been a debate for years.
+Let's talk about tier pricing or a level system in your salon.
+It’s one of those things that has been a debate for years.
 Either you love it or you don’t.
 Every salon environment is different.
 You have to do what works best for your business.
 I honestly did not have tier pricing until about 5 years ago.
 I was opposed to it because I wanted everyone to be on the same level.
 I didn't want my stylists to think anyone was better than anyone else.
 But this was also when I only had experienced stylists.
 When I started to hire stylists coming out of school, I felt it was unfair for them and for the guest to receive a haircut from me, with 20 years experience at $50 and a haircut with a new stylist at $50.
 The experience for the guest would be completely different.
 Also the expectation of the guest would be they receive a $50 service right?
 But how can a stylist without any experience behind the chair, or a book of clients be able to provide the same level of service that I could.
 Plus it takes the pressure off of the new stylist to perform like a stylist that has 20 years of experience.
 It truly turned into a positive experience for us.
 With goals and benchmarks in place, it became a great way to motivate our stylists to move up a level, and get a raise due to price increase.
-A few things to think about when offering tiers.
+A few things to think about when offering tiers or a level system.

 Have only 3-5 tiers.
 Unless you have a 30 chair salon.
 You don't need to go crazy with the levels.
 Keep it simple.